kahlil/getgists/README.md

 ## Documentation

 ### API
-GetGists provides a high-level method to directly embed Gists into your web page, as well as a low-level method that returns the gists as a JavaScript array, according to the Github Gist API.
+GetGists provides a high-level method to directly embed Gists into your web page, as well as a low-level method that returns the gists as a JavaScript array, according to the [Github Gist API](http://developer.github.com/v3/gists/).

 * `$.fn.getGists( options )`
-  Embed Gists into the selected element(s)
+  Receives a list of Gists by a Github user and embeds them into the page.
+  If called on a collection of jQuery objects (e.g. `$('.container').getGists()`) If called from the prototype (e.g. `$.fn.getGists()`), the Gists are only received and can be further processed by the `success` callback.
   * `options`: An object literal which defines the settings to use
     * `count`: Limits the amount of Gists to be embedded; defaults to `10`
     * `keyword`: Only embeds Gists that contain this string in their description _(optional)_
     * `language`: Only embeds Gists that contain at least one file of this programming language _(optional)_
     * `outputElem`: The HTML element to wrap every class in; can be either `'div'` or `'li'`, defaults to `'div'`
     * `outputClass`: A class name, or multiple class names seperated by a space, that are given to the wrapper element _(optional)_
-    * `success`: `function ()`, a callback function that is called upon successful retrieval of the Gists _(optional)_
-    * `user`: The user name of the Github user
-* `$.GetGists( options )`
-  Receive a list of Gists as an array
-  * `options`: An object literal which defines the settings to use
-    * `count`: Limits the amount of Gists to be embedded; defaults to `10`
-    * `keyword`: Only retrieves Gists that contain this string in their description _(optional)_
-    * `language`: Only retrieves Gists that contain at least one file of this programming language _(optional)_
-    * `success`: `function ( data )`, a callback function that is called upon successful retrieval of the Gists;
+    * `success`: `function ( data )`, a callback function that is called upon successful retrieval of the Gists _(optional)_
-      * `data`: An array of Gist meta data, see the [Gists API](http://developer.github.com/v3/gists/) documentation
+      * `data`: An array of Gist meta data for further processing
     * `user`: The user name of the Github user

 ### Defaults